Lamine Kaba Sherif: Club career

 Kaba Sherif joined the Leicester City academy at under-10 level, and turned professional in 2017.
 He was released from Leicester in June 2019.

 Kaba Sherif joined Accrington Stanley on a two-year contract in July 2019.
 On 3 August 2019, he made his league debut for Accrington as a 79th minute substitute during a 2–0 defeat to Lincoln City.

 On 14 May 2021 it was announced that he would leave Accrington at the end of the season, following the expiry of his contract.

 In August 2021 he signed for Kettering Town.
-On 2 January 2022, it was announced that Kaba Sherif had left the club after making 9 league appearances.
+On 2 January 2022, it was announced that Sherif had left the club.

 On 11 February 2022, Sherif joined National League North side AFC Telford United on a non-contract basis.

 In March 2022, Sherif signed for Southern League Premier Division Central side Peterborough Sports.

-In November 2022, Sherif joiend Southern League Premier Division Central side Ilkeston Town on loan.
+In November 2022, Sherif joined Southern League Premier Division Central side Ilkeston Town on loan.
+He later played for Spalding United and Barwell.